Kainuu Brigade

 The Brigade trains units suited for combat on the heavy snow and poor road-infrastructure areas of Northern Finland, and has several variations from normal Finnish Army training schedules and equipment to meet these demands, such as the light tracked all-terrain vehicles used for fast transportation of troops especially during wintertime.
 The vehicles are also used by heavy (120 mm) mortar companies, who use mortars fixed on these vehicles.
 The equipment provides inexpensive, unopposed freedom of movement even in difficult off-road and snow conditions.

 Organisation

-From 17.2.2023, the organisation of the brigade is the following:
+From 17.2.2023, the brigade was organised as shown below: